siemens/CtrlppCheck/docs/user.md

 ### Excluding A File Or Folder From Checking

-There are two options to exclude fiels or folders from checking:
+There are two options to exclude files or folders from checking:
 The **first option** is to only provide the paths and files you want to check.

 ```bash